gleam-lang/gleam/book/src/tour/case.md

 ## Destructuring

-Like `let` bindings a `case` expression can be used to destructure values that contain other values, such as tuples and lists.
+A `case` expression can be used to destructure values that contain other values, such as tuples and lists.

 ```rust,noplaypen